DSCodeBench: A Realistic Benchmark for Data Science Code Generation: Benchmark State-of-the-art LLMs

 \paragraph{Models.} We evaluate both open-source and closed-source LLMs in code generation.
 For the closed-source model, we evaluate DSCodeBench with OpenAI's GPT models.
 Specifically, we experiment with GPT-3.5-turbo, GPT-4o-mini, and GPT-4o.
 For the open-source model, the LLMs we used include DeepSeek-Coder-Instruct (1.3B, 6.7B, and 33B), DeepSeek-Coder-V2-Lite-Instruct (15.7B), and Qwen2.5-Coder-Instruct (7B, 14B, and 32B).

 \paragraph{Randomness control.} LLMs are non-deterministic in nature~\cite{ouyang2025empirical}.
-We set all models' temperatures by 0.2.
+We set the temperature of all models to 0.2, while keeping all other parameters at their default values.
 We also run all the models 3 times identically to mitigate the randomness that affects our experiment results.
 For each run, we collect the code snippets from the LLM's response, evaluate them, and record their test case passing status, whether they fully pass the test cases, partially pass the test cases, or fail all the test cases.
-More detailed settings and experiments about randomness can be found in Appendix~\ref{appendix: Randomness Control}.

 \paragraph{Compute resource.} The experiments are conducted in an edge server with an Intel Xeon Platinum 8336C CPU with 128 cores, 8 * NVIDIA A100-SXM GPUs, and a total memory capacity of 2.0TiB.